-Mrs. Edmund N. “Madie” Brown wrote these words to President Roosevelt in 1934 just after the International Longshoremen’s Union, led by labor leader Harry R. Bridges, announced plans to shut down the shipping industry along the entire Pacific Seaboard.
+Mrs. Edmund N. “Madie” Brown wrote these words to President Roosevelt in 1934 just before the International Longshoremen’s Union, led by labor leader Harry R. Bridges, announced plans to shut down the shipping industry along the entire Pacific Seaboard.
 The strike was set for March 23rd, 1934 – the day before the Mount Davidson Cross-lighting ceremony.
 History books now describe this union walkout as one of the most divisive and significant events of the Great Depression.
-Did the strike announcement cause Madie to make this request of the President?
-Is it just a coincidence that he convinced the Longshoremen to postpone their walkout and try arbitration just two days before the cross dedication?
+Is it just a coincidence that FDR convinced the Longshoremen to postpone their walkout and try arbitration just two days before the cross dedication?
 What we do know is that President Roosevelt lit the world’s largest cross because this forgotten woman asked him to – as 50,000 San Franciscans peacefully watched on the slopes of Mt.
 Davidson.

 Sixty-five years after its donation to the City, the 6-acre summit of Mt.
 Davidson Park was proposed for sale to settle to lawsuit.
 After a petition drive by the Friends of Mount Davidson Conservancy, only .39 acres of the park was put on the auction block with the fate of the cross left to the highest bidder.
-To balance the technological skyline of the City, a telecommunication company offered to save the cross by rebuilding it as an antenna.
-But San Franciscans voted to ratify the sale to the Council of Armenian Organizations of Northern California in order to preserve the historic monument.
+San Franciscans voted to ratify the sale to the Council of Armenian Organizations of Northern California in order to preserve the historic monument.
 On January 20, 1998, the City officially divested itself from the property.
 Surviving a second trip to the CA Supreme Court and back, the summit remains open to the public and the cross continues to be lit on Easter eve, as it was by President Roosevelt in 1934.
 The plaque honoring Madie has since been stolen from the top of the trail to Inspiration Point.
 In its place is a court-ordered sign about the removal of the religious monument from public ownership.